MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-models/blog-analysis-services-stop-accept-new-connection.md

 ![Image showing updated version numbers in master.vmp](media/analysis-services-stops-accepting-new-connections/image2.png)

-## Why can’t you sign in when locking happens?
+## Why can't you sign in when locking happens?

 Locking can be the center of the problem.
 Here's a visual simplification of the blocking chain that prevents new users from getting into the database and running any query.